CHENJIAR3/delirium_classification/README.md

 ### Future work
 1. The application and clinical validation.
+2. Building a multi-source, large-scale, multi-modal and real-world dataset.

 ### Acknowledgements
 **If you have any question, please contact me, I will try my best to help you.**